-Architectural and object-driven explorations at the museums of Deerfield and the region will demonstrate ways in which material culture can illuminate the study of colonial history.
-Walking tours and field excursions throughout the week will assist NEH Summer Scholars in understanding the geographical setting for the events and themes that they are exploring.
+Architectural and object-driven explorations at the museums of Deerfield and the region will demonstrate ways in which material culture illuminate the study of colonial history.
+Walking tours and field excursions throughout the week will assist Summer Scholars in understanding the geographical setting for the events and themes that they are exploring.

-An Introduction to “Place” An early evening gathering at the summit of Mount Sugarloaf provides stunning, panoramic views of the broad agricultural landscape of the mid-Connecticut River Valley that people have called home for over 9,000 years.
+An early evening gathering at the summit of Mount Sugarloaf provides stunning, panoramic views of the broad agricultural landscape of the mid-Connecticut River Valley that people have called home for over 9,000 years.
 In this landscape colonial peoples lived on the edge of empire.
 At this place we can imagine small English settlements nestled by the Connecticut River on ancestral Wôbanaki (Abenaki/Pocumtuck) homelands, attracted by what is to this day prized as some of the world’s most fertile soil.
-The view to the west encompasses much of the Pocumtuck homeland where generations planted, fished and gathered, and where they traded with European newcomers- Dutch, English, and French.
+The view to the west encompasses much of the Pocumtuck homeland where generations planted, fished, and gathered, and where they traded with European newcomers- Dutch, English, and French.

-Between Empires: Colonial New England An introduction to the multicultural social, political, and economic context that placed Deerfield at the crossroads of international conflict at the turn of the 18th century.
-Beginning with an over-view of the Raid of 1704 and its tactical elements, Professor Evan Haefali (Texas A & M University) will address the roots of the conflict that involved English, French, Kanienkehaka (Mohawk), Wendat (Huron), and Wôbanaki (including Pocumtuck) people and will explain how the raid was part of an ongoing struggle for domination of North America between 1675 and 1748.
-This centuries-old European rivalry helped to fuel parallel wars with the Wôbanaki and alliances with the French among northern Kanienkehaka and Wendat.
+Summer Scholars will receive an introduction to the multicultural social, political, and economic context that placed Deerfield at the crossroads of international conflict at the turn of the 18th century.
+Beginning with an overview of the Raid of 1704 and its tactical elements, Professor Evan Haefali (Texas A & M University) will address the roots of the conflict that involved English, French, Kanienkehaka (Mohawk), Wendat (Huron), and Wôbanaki (including Pocumtuck) people and will explain how the raid was part of an ongoing struggle for domination of North America between 1675 and 1748.
+This centuries-old European rivalry helped to fuel parallel wars with the Wôbanaki and alliances with the French among northern Kanienkehaka and Wendat peoples.

-Professor Marge Bruchac (Abenaki) (University of Pennsylvania) will provide an overview of early Wobanaki history, emphasizing cultural practices, territorial relationships, and political alliances that marked the Indigenous peoples of the Northeast as separate but related nations and cultures.
-Discussion of 17th century Indigenous lifeways in the Connecticut River Valley will help participants better understand local Native perspectives that shaped their interactions with Europeans, including Metacom’s War.
-This session will provide teachers with insights that will be useful in constructing more accurate and nuanced understandings, as alternatives to inaccurate stereotypes of Indians.
-Discussion will include Wobanaki perspectives on oral traditions, sustainable lifeways, territorial conflicts, family and kinship, and shifts in regional survival strategies in the decades before and after 1704.
+Professor Marge Bruchac, of Abenaki descent (University of Pennsylvania) will provide an overview of early Wobanaki history, emphasizing cultural practices, territorial relationships, and political alliances that marked the Indigenous peoples of the Northeast as separate but related nations and cultures.
+Discussion of 17th century Indigenous lifeways in the Connecticut River Valley will help participants better understand local First Nations perspectives that shaped their interactions with Europeans, including Metacom’s (King Philip’s) War.
+This session will provide teachers with insights that will be useful in constructing more accurate and nuanced understandings, as alternatives to inaccurate stereotypes of Native peoples.
+Discussion will include Wobanaki perspectives on oral traditions; sustainable lifeways; territorial conflicts; family and kinship; and shifts in regional survival strategies in the decades before and after 1704.

-Evening Program: Voices from the Past: First Person Narratives of Deerfield Captives Participants will enjoy a group dinner followed by first person narratives of three Deerfield residents taken captive in the 1704 raid.
-Discussion following the narratives will include the research process and sources that inform the creation of these living history programs, and the challenges and opportunities of first person presentations in the classroom for developing historical thinking skills.
+Summer Scholars will enjoy a group dinner followed by first-person narratives of three Deerfield residents taken captive in the 1704 raid.
+Discussion following the narratives will include the research process and sources that inform the creation of these living history programs, and the challenges and opportunities of first-person presentations in the classroom for developing historical thinking skills.

-“Traveling in Contested Territory”: Field Excursion Teachers, staff and the lead scholar will travel by bus four miles to the Peskeompskut archaeological site which, for generations was a gathering place where Native people fished at a large falls on the Connecticut River.
-In 1676, during Metacom’s War, the Natives suffered devastation in a pre-dawn attack by the English militia from Deerfield on Peskeompskut, with 300 elders, women, and children killed.
-This brutal attack was one of several that left a legacy of hostility among Native peoples, setting the stage for the raid of 1704.
-Dr. Kevin McBride, Peskeompskut Site Archaeologist, assisted by the site’s project director, David Brule, will provide an overview of the project- a collaboration of 6 Native nations, recently funded by the National Park Service.
-Traversing the rugged landscape of the ancient Native encampment of Wissatinnewag along a deep ravine on the trail believed to be the original Native pathway; Dr. McBride and site staff will share highlights of the site and what it reveals about the lives of Native people at this time.
+Summer Scholars and staff will then travel by bus to the Peskeompskut archaeological site in Turners Falls/Gill which, for generations was a gathering place where Indigenous peoples fished at a large waterfall on the Connecticut River.
+In 1676, during Metacom’s (King Philip’s) War, the Native people suffered devastation in a pre-dawn attack by the English militia from Deerfield on Peskeompskut, with 300 elders, women, and children killed.
+This brutal attack was one of several that left a legacy of hostility among First Nations peoples, setting the stage for the raid of 1704.
+Dr. McBride, Peskeompskut Site Archaeologist, assisted by the site’s project director, David Brule, will provide an overview of the project- a collaboration of 6 Indigenous nations, recently funded by the National Park Service.
+We will next proceed to the nearby ancient encampment of Wissatinnewag, where we will traverse the rugged landscape along a trail believed to be an original Indigenous pathway.
+Here, Dr. McBride, David Brule, and others will share highlights of the site and what it reveals about the lives of First Nations people at this time.

 Professor Joanne Melish, (University of Kentucky, Emerita) will explore categories of unfreedom in the complicated social landscape of early New England.
-She will discuss early enslavement of Native people in New England as a consequence of 17th c. conflicts with European settlers; the emergence of the Atlantic slave trade and the arrival of enslaved Africans in New England; and resulting North American and global commercial relations and competitions.
-The lives of Parthena and Frank, slaves known to be living in Deerfield in 1704, bring this topic to life.
+She will discuss early enslavement of Indigenous people in New England as a result of 17th c. conflicts with European settlers; the emergence of the Atlantic slave trade, the arrival of enslaved Africans in New England, and resulting North American and global commercial relations and competitions.
+The lives of Parthena and Frank, an enslaved couple known to be living in Deerfield in 1704, bring this topic to life.

 Professor Ann M. Little (Colorado State University), author of The Many Captivities of Esther Wheelwright, will share her research on Esther Wheelwright, who, in 1703 was captured at the age of seven from her home in Wells, Maine.
 She was first adopted into an Abenaki family, then spent time with a wealthy Quebec family, and eventually joined an order of Ursuline nuns and became their Mother Superior.
 Professor Little will also discuss the meaning and legacies of this event into the present day.